profLewis/geog0111_OLD/README.md

 ### Using the course notes

-We will generally use the `ipython` interpreter for running interactive Python programs.
+We will generally use the `jupyter` notebooks for running interactive Python programs.

 You will probably want to run each session and store scripts in your `Data` (or `DATA`) directory.